 I mentioned already, that Köpenick is my favorite area in Berlin.
 But my very favorite part is the one along the F23 ferry.
 It is a bit complicated to find, as there is no direct bus or tram link to the ferry.
 The fastest way from “Rathausplatz Köpenick” is the Tram 62 which also passes the “Strandbad Köpenick” until the end stop “Rahnsdorf Waldschänke”.
-From there we navigated ourself to the end “Müggelwerderweg”, the 4-station ferry route is marked on Google Maps, so it’s not too hard to find, but about 10 minutes’ walk.
+From there we navigated ourself to the end “Müggelwerderweg”, the 4-station ferry route is marked on Google Maps, so it’s not too hard to find, but about 15 minutes’ walk from the tram stop.

 Most popular destination is the Restaurant & Hotel “Neu-Helgoland”, which burned by a lightning strike shortly after our visit.
 Luckily it will be back on by end 2017.
 It is located directly beside the same named ferry stop.